 Property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment losses, if any.
 Cost includes expenditure that are directly attributable to the acquisition of the asset.
-Subsequent costs are included in the assets' carrying amount or recognised as separate asset as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the Company and the cost of the item can be measured reliably.
+Subsequent costs are included in the assets' carrying amount or recognised as separate asset as appropriate, only when the cost is incurred and it is probable that future economic benefits associated with the item will flow to the Group and the Company and the cost of the item can be measured reliably.
 The costs of the day-to-day servicing of property, plant and equipment are recognised in profit or loss as incurred.

-Leasehold land is depreciated over the lease term of 95 years.
+Leasehold land is depreciated on the straight line basis over the lease term of 95 years.
 Freehold land is not depreciated.
 All other property, plant and equipment are depreciated on the straight line basis to write off the cost of the property, plant and equipment over their estimated useful lives.